Tinuola-1/supervised-machine-learning/README.md

 Credit Risk Analysis
-The EasyEnsembleClassifier seems to be the best model from thus analysis with an accuracy of 0.9
+The EasyEnsembleClassifier seems to be the best model from this analysis with an accuracy of 0.9